(345) 949-8600

 Your street address numbers are so much more than aesthetics, they ensure that police, firefighters, paramedics or animal control are able to find you as quickly as possible, day or night, when in crisis.

-• If you live in a single-family house, your address numbers should be placed on or beside the front door and big enough to see at night, contrasting in color, lit or reflective.
+• If you live in a single-family house, your address numbers should be placed on or beside the front door and big enough to see at night, contrasting in colour, lit or reflective.

 • If your door is not within view, attach numbers on a post, front gate, fence or a tree at the driveway entrance.